Transformer-Based Model for Monocular Visual Odometry: A Video Understanding Approach: Experiments

-We evaluate the methods using the KITTI odometry metrics defined below: \begin{itemize} \item $t_{err}$: average translational error, measured in percentage (\%); \item $r_{err}$: average rotational error, measured in degrees per 100 meters ($^{\circ}$/100 m); \item ATE: absolute trajectory error, given in meters.
-It is the root mean squared error (RMSE) between the estimated camera pose and the ground truth; \item RPE: relative pose error for rotation and translation.
-It is measured frame-to-frame in degrees ($^{\circ}$) for the rotation, and in meters (m) for the translation. \end{itemize} The $t_{err}$ and $r_{err}$ are computed for all subsequences of length $(100, 200, \dots, 800)$ meters, according to \cite{Geiger2012CVPR}.
+\begin{itemize} \item ATE: Absolute Trajectory Error, measured in meters.
+It represents the root mean squared error (RMSE) between the estimated camera poses and the ground truth. \item RPE: Relative Pose Error for both rotation and translation.
+This is calculated frame-to-frame, where rotation is measured in degrees ($^{\circ}$), and translation is measured in meters (m). \item $t_{err}$: Average translational error, measured as a percentage (\%). \item $r_{err}$: Average rotational error, measured in degrees per 100 meters ($^{\circ}$/100 m). \end{itemize}

+The ATE evaluates the root mean squared error between the ground truth and the predicted translational component of the pose \cite{sturm2012benchmark}.
+Let $\mathbf{t}_k$ be the ground truth translation vector of the frame at instant $k$, and $\hat{\mathbf{t}}_k$ the predicted translation vector.
+The ATE is defined as: